Fatrald/EcoTronik/machine_learning/README.md

 * Create and Training model using MobileNetv2 and some additional layers.
 * Saved the best model (h5).
 * Predict some images with the best model.
-* Deploy ML Gradio App on Hugging Face Spaces.
+* Deploy ML Model using Flask.
 * Create a dockerfile for deployment.

 ## Collecting the dataset